-An interest in land, less than fee title, that limits the use of the land for the purpose of protecting the scenic, recreational natural characteristics of areas.
+Rural Retail Tourism Uses that attract travelers or visitors to areas historically or traditionally areas.
 Unless otherwise expressly and specifically agreed to in writing by the parties, the easement shall be: perpetually held for the benefit of the people of Minnesota; specifically enforceable by its holder or any beneficiary; and binding on the holder of the servant estate, his heirs, successors or assigns.
 Unless expressly provided for in writing between the parties, no such easement shall give the holder or any beneficiary thereof the right to enter on the land except for enforcement of the easement rights granted.